 BWW Interview: Listen to Your Captain!
 Gavin MacLeod Sounds Off About ON THE AIR Benefit for Dezart Performs

 Stage and Television stars Gavin MacLeod, Joyce Bulifant and G.W.
 Bailey lead a cast of twenty professional actors and singers in Dezart Performs fundraising gala, "ON THE AIR!
-An Evening of Live Radio Show Classics," on Thursday, March 13, 2014 at The Camelot Theatres in Palm Springs.
+An Evening of Live Radio Show Classics," tonight, March 13, 2014 at The Camelot Theatres in Palm Springs.
 The live show with post-performance VIP reception will take the audience back in time to radio's golden age of the 1940s and 1950s with all of the stage gimmicks in tact including sound effects created right on stage, applause signs-and even commercials with original jingles for the modern-day companies sponsoring the special event.
 The radio shows to be vividly recreated are "The Bickersons," "Sherlock Holmes," and "My Favorite Husband."
 I had the chance to chat with MacLeod about his life and career and participating in the ON THE AIR benefit.
 Here are a few excerpts from the conversation.

 DG: I know you recently received a star on The Palm Springs Walk of Stars.
 What was that day and event like?